aras-p/glsl-optimizer/README.md

 Notes
 -----

-* Does not support GLSL preprocessor.
-All input shader source should be already preprocessed.
-For my use case it's not needed, so I did not bother compiling Mesa's one.
-Shouldn't be hard if you need it.
 * I haven't checked if/how it works with higher GLSL versions than the default (1.10?), or with GLSL ES syntax.